 ColdSculpt for Long Term Fat Reduction

 When you ColdSculpt fat, you destroy the fat cells.
-That is the most significant difference between weight loss programs and this revolutionary fat reduction treatment.
-Weight loss programs help you to shrink the fat cells.
+This is the most significant difference between weight loss programs and this revolutionary fat reduction treatment.
+Weight loss programs shrink the fat cells.
 This means the fat cells can, at any time, expand again.
 With CoolSculpting, you eliminate the fat cell, which means it can never regrow.
 Therefore, fat reduction from ColdSculpting is long-lasting.

 See real patient results >>